michaelkolesidis/javascript-software-synthesizer/README.md

 ## Roadmap

+### Completed
+- Dark UI.
+Users are able to switch JSS-01 to dark mode.
+This makes the whole experience easier on the eyes and greatly improves readability and accessibility for certain users.
+It was one of the most common feature requests we were getting as feedback from our users.

 ### Currently Implemeting

-Dark UI as a default.
-The JSS-01 UI will switch to dark mode.
-All color choices for every element will be rethought and re-implemented.
-This will greatly improve readability and accessibility, as it will make both text and GUI elements easier to see, to distinguish from their surroundings, and, ultimately, to work with.
-Thus, we will address the most common issue we were getting as feedback from our users.

 ### Future Plans